Analysis | Proposed legislation in Florida resurrects an old assumption about same-sex couples

 Of course, parents who teach their kids about the diverse ways in which families can be constructed can simply teach their kids that at home.
 But imagine if a group of parents successfully lobbied to keep kids in kindergarten from third grade from receiving any instruction about history that included discussions of guns.
 A different set of lines — but one that makes clear how the state’s not simply empowering parents.

 The other obvious issue here is, in my mind, the more complicated one.
-Consider how Florida Gov. Ron DeSantis’s (R) spokesperson described the bill last week.
+Consider how Christina Pushaw, a spokeswoman for Florida Gov. Ron DeSantis (R), described the bill.

 The bill that liberals inaccurately call “Don’t Say Gay” would be more accurately described as an Anti-Grooming Bill.— Christina Pushaw 🇺🇸 (@ChristinaPushaw) March 4, 2022